On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 Australia's democratic beliefs, rights and liberties

-government and the law in Australia
+Government and the law in Australia

-an understanding and commitment to Australian values based on freedom, respect and equality
+An understanding and commitment to Australian values based on freedom, respect and equality